greshbasic/greshbasic/README.md

 # 💫 About Me:
-In my final year of a B.S. in Computer Science at the University of Minnesota - Twin Cities!
+Hey, I'm Gresh!
+I'm a college student in my final year of a B.S. in Computer Science at the University of Minnesota - Twin Cities!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/gresh-basic-2b3b39208/)